aave-starknet-project/aave-starknet-bridge/README.md

 If depositing underlying `asset`:

 - The `asset` token will be transfered from the user account to the L1 bridge.
-- The bridge will then deposit the `asset` token on the aToken.
+- The bridge will then deposit the `asset` token in the aToken.
-- New aTokens will be minted to the bridge.
-- A message will be sent to the  L2 bridge with the amount to be transferred, the L1 token address and the recipient address as parameters.
+- A message will be sent to the  L2 bridge with the amount of `ETHstaticAToken` to be transferred, the L1 token address and the recipient address as parameters.
 - The token bridge on L2 will then be minting the correspending ETHStaticAToken of the L1 token to the user.

 If depositing `aTokens`: